Arizona Pollutant Discharge Elimination System (AZPDES) MSGP 2010

 ADEQ's MSGP 2010 in relation to U. S. EPA's MSGP 2008

-U.S. EPA re-issued a Multi-Sector General Permit (MSGP 2008) that became effective on September 29, 2008.
-This permit replaces the MSGP 2000, which expired October 30, 2005.
-However, U.S. EPA's MSGP only applies to facilities in states and territories that are not authorized to implement the National Pollutant Discharge Elimination System (NPDES) program.
+U.S. EPA re-issued a Multi-Sector General Permit (MSGP 2008), which became effective on September 29, 2008.
+USEPA has proposed, but not yet finalized, a new 2013 MSGP.
+Please note that U.S. EPA's MSGP only applies to facilities in states and territories that are not authorized to implement the National Pollutant Discharge Elimination System (NPDES) program.
 ADEQ was delegated to administer this program in December 2002; therefore U.S. EPA's MSGP 2008 is only applicable in Arizona to facilities located in Indian Country lands.

 Do not submit a Notice of Intent (NOI) or a Notice of Termination (NOT) to U.S. EPA or ADEQ for the MSGP 2008 (unless your facility is located in Indian Country lands), even if you received a postcard from U.S. EPA instructing you to do so.